Rahul-Ganatra/Intellex/README.md

 ## 📝 Overview

-AlgoForge is an intelligent document assistant platform designed specifically for interns and IT professionals.
+Intellex is an intelligent document assistant platform designed specifically for interns and IT professionals.
 It leverages cutting-edge AI technology to provide interactive document analysis, comprehension, and documentation generation capabilities.
 The platform supports various document formats including PDFs and presentations, with role-based access control for enhanced security.

 ## ✨ Key Features